igankevich/subordination/src/subordination/site/tutorial.md

 - \link sbn::timer_pipeline Timer pipeline\endlink (for periodic and
   schedule-based execution of kernels).

-Standard pipelines for all devices except NIC are initialised in \c subordination/api.hh header.
+Standard pipelines for all devices except NIC are initialised in <a href="/files/api.hh.html">subordination/api.hh</a> header.
 To initialise NIC pipeline you need to tell it which pipeline is local and which one is remote.
 The following code snippet shows the usual way of doing this.

 \code{.cpp}
 #include <subordination/api.hh>